 Expect a Follow Up

-Most clients won’t say yes with the first call, and maybe not even with the second.
+Remember, most clients won’t say yes with the first call, and maybe not even with the second.
 In fact, it often takes 18 calls before you land upon a buyer.
-But good coaches know that many sales can be closed if you simply take the time to follow up.
-Send a quick email and invite your prospect to:
+That said, good coaches know that many sales can be closed if you simply take the time to follow up.
+So, send a quick email and invite your prospect to:

 · Schedule a follow-up call to answer her questions